-State law may be tough on crime, but the Charlotte white-collar crime attorneys at Randall & Stump, PLLC are prepared to take on the legal challenges.
+State law may be tough on crime, but the Charlotte white-collar crime attorneys at Randall & Stump, Criminal Defense Attorneys are prepared to take on the legal challenges.
 We’re knowledgeable on the statutes covering your case, and we have the courtroom experience necessary to defend your interests.
 To schedule a free and confidential consultation of your case, contact us today at (980) 237-4579.

 Overview of Identity Theft in Charlotte, NC

 The North Carolina Identity Theft Protection Act makes it unlawful to obtain, possess, or use someone else’s identifying information with the intent to defraud.
 Despite this seemingly simple language, there are some important factors to note:

 - It doesn’t matter if the victim is alive or dead, a child, or an adult.

 - Though the term suggests theft, you don’t need to actually steal a person’s information to be charged.
 Any form of misappropriation or misconduct in accessing identity details, without the consent of the victim, could lead to an arrest for identity theft.

 - Intent is an element of the offense, so you must purposefully hold yourself out as being the person whose identity details you’re using.